Libraries are closed on bank holidays.

 Knit and Natter.
-Every Tuesday.
-9.30 - 11.30am Library knitting groups offer improved health and wellbeing and a lively group of new friends for all ages and abilities.
+9.30 - 11.30 am Library knitting groups offer improved health and wellbeing and a lively group of new friends for all ages and abilities.
 Did you know knitting has therapeutic qualities similar to meditation?
 Research shows it can help prevent and manage stress and pain.
 No need to book, just come along and join our friendly group.

 Chatterbooks.
-For 7 - 11 year olds.
+For 7 to 11 year olds.
 Second Tuesday of the month, except August.
-4 - 5pm Join in our popular reading group for primary school children, to talk about what you are reading, take part in fun activities inspired by the best children's books, and choose new books to take home and read.
+4.00 - 5.00 pm Join in our popular reading group for primary school children, to talk about what you are reading, take part in fun activities inspired by the best children's books, and choose new books to take home and read.
 Did you know, children who read for enjoyment do better at school?
 No need to book, just come along.

 Hand Patchwork and Quilting Group.
-Every Thursday.
-9.30 - 11.30am Explore hand patchwork and quilting in the comfort of your local East Riding Library.
+9.30 - 11.30 am Explore hand patchwork and quilting in the comfort of your local East Riding Library.
 Come along, make new friends and learn new skills.

 Storytime.
-For 0 - 5 year olds.
-Every Thursday.
-2.30 - 3pm Storytime is a fun and enjoyable introduction to books for pre-schoolers.
+For 0 to 5 year olds.
+Term time only.
+2.30 - 3.00 pm.
+Storytime is a fun and enjoyable introduction to books for pre-schoolers.
 Sharing books with young children can help to build concentration skills, listening skills and extend vocabulary to give them a head start when they begin school.
 No need to book, just come along.